shansfolder/Trapezius-Monster/README.md

 *may also work with older versions*

 **Notice:**
-pygame seems to work with 32bit python.
+Pygame seems to work only with 32bit python.
-So people using built-in 64bit python on **Mac** may need to check pygame site for how to handle this.
+So people using built-in 64bit python on **Mac** may need to check Pygame site for how to handle this.
 My own experience is to simply download and install a new 32bit python on Mac.

 How to play?